jjthomas/rule_engine/README.md

 Modify rookies.py to load your dataset.
 Pass in the dataset, desired output column, `z_thresh`, `count_thresh`, and whether results with a null feature value should be shown.
-Run with `python3 rookies.py` to see printed results. rand.py is an example that uses randomly generated data.
+Run with `python3 rookies.py` to see the printed summary. rand.py is an example that uses randomly generated data.

 ### FPGA Setup